fabbrus97/snoopdog/README.md

 # Snoopdog
-Snoopdog is a framework to detect is there is a bug spying on us.
+Snoopdog is a framework to detect if there is a bug spying on us.
 For reference, check out Singh et al., «I Always Feel Like Somebody’s Sensing Me!
 A Framework to Detect, Identify, and Localize Clandestine Wireless Sensors».

 In this repository there is a simple python implementation; it only checks if there is a camera sniffing the wifi.
 The ground sensor is another camera (e.g. laptop camera) to detect if the user is moving.